mhardcastle/lotss-catalogue/lgz_process/README-lgzoutput.txt

 the appropriate catalogue.
 It removes the catalogue mismatch code of aggregate_lofgalzoo.py.

+galzoo_export_dr2.py is the DR2 version of galzoo_export.py and
+includes some additional code to flag sources that may need to be 'rescued' due to slight mismatches between L/RGZ input catalogues and the DR2 data.

 aggregate_lofgalzoo_dr2.py is the DR2 version of
 aggregate_lofgalzoo_deep.py designed to work on the LGZ/UNWISE catalogues.